-When can I renew my trade mark?
+When can I renew a trade mark?

-How do I renew my trade mark?
+How do I renew a trade mark?

 There are two ways to renew a trade mark in the UK: online or by post.
+In each instance, you’ll need to pay the applicable fees.

-An application to renew a trade mark by post is made by completing and sending a TM11 form to the UK’s Intellectual Property Office (IPO) along with the relevant renewal fee.
+You can apply by post by completing and sending a TM11 form to the UK’s Intellectual Property Office (IPO) along with the relevant renewal fee.

 How much does it cost to renew a trade mark?

-For more information, read How much does a trade mark cost.
+For more information, read How much does a trade mark cost?

 What happens after a renewal application is made?